 Carolyn Katzin, MS, CNS, MNT

-As an integrative wellness specialist with a special focus on nutrition and physical activity I hope to inspire and inform patients and their families as they navigate cancer treatment and beyond.
+As an integrative wellness specialist focusing on nutrition and physical activity, I hope to inspire and inform patients and their loved ones as they navigate cancer treatment and beyond.
 My goal is to provide helpful and practical suggestions that are science-based while valuing each person’s individual perspective and culture.
-My role is to educate patients and to empower them to participate in their health and wellness throughout the cancer continuum – during treatment and beyond.
-Using a patient-centered approach I begin with learning about their values, their cultural background and story.
-This allows us to identify the perceived value of food and health play a role for them.
-This helps me craft an individualized plan for each patient which is provided in writing at the time of their visit along with a copy of my book “The Cancer Nutrition Center Handbook”, now in its 7th edition.
+My role is to educate patients and to empower them to participate in their wellbeing throughout the cancer continuum – from diagnosis to treatment and survivorship.
+Using a patient-centered approach I begin by learning about each patient’s value, their cultural background and story.
+This allows us to identify the perceived value of food and health and how together to craft an individualized plan for optimizing wellbeing.
+Each patient receives a personalized plan at the time of their visit along with a copy of my book “The Cancer Nutrition Center Handbook”, now in its 7th edition.

-One of the first people I saw for nutrition counseling was a participant in the original Wellness Community in Santa Monica.
-My practice has focused on empowering and informing cancer patients and their families for more than 27 years and I have had a website www.cancernutrition.com since 1997.
-I have worked directly with UCLA Oncology faculty as well as oncologists across Los Angeles.
-I have worked with both physicians and social workers at the Lucy Curci Cancer Center, Eisenhower Medical Center in Rancho Mirage from 2004-2014.
-I value a collaborative team approach.
+One of my first patients was a participant at the original Wellness Community in Santa Monica.
+My practice has focused on empowering and informing cancer patients and their families for 30 years following the original “patient active” concept.
+My website www.cancernutrition.com was launched in 1997.
+I have collaborated with UCLA Oncology faculty as well as other oncologists and have worked with both physicians and social workers at the Lucy Curci Cancer Center, Eisenhower Medical Center in Rancho Mirage from 2004-2014.
+I value a collaborative approach.

-I have been an active volunteer with the American Cancer Society for twenty-seven years working with groups and communities to further healthy environments and support health and wellness.
-I served as a member of the American Cancer Society National Nutrition, Physical Activity and Cancer Control Committee, am past Chair of the California Division Board of Directors and currently serve as Chair of the Division Board’s Wellness Committee.
-I was awarded the St. George National Award by the American Cancer Society in September, 2016.
+I have been an active volunteer with the American Cancer Society for 30 years, working with groups and communities to further healthy environments, educate and advocate to support health and wellness.
+I served as a member of the Society’s National Nutrition, Physical Activity and Cancer Control Committee, am past Chair of the California Division Board of Directors.
+I was awarded the St. George National Award by the American Cancer Society in September 2016.
 I am a licensed nutritionist (CDN) in the State of New York.
 I participated in the workshop writing the ACS Nutrition and Physical Activity Guidelines for Patients.

-I like to share my knowledge and frequently lecture to audiences of patients with cancer and their families, health professionals and lay people on various aspects of nutrition and immune wellbeing.
+I enjoy sharing my knowledge and lecture frequently to audiences of patients with cancer and their families, health professionals, and lay people on various aspects of nutrition and immune wellbeing.
 I teach advanced practice nurses and dentists and UCLA about integrative nutrition.
 Recently I have focused on nutrition and immunity, what really matters in this time of pandemic.

 Insights Into Cancer Lectures